felixlopz/hubrise-test-task/content/apps/myorderbox/faqs/en/migrating-from-deliverect.md

 ---
-title: I'm Migrating from Deliverect to HubRise.
+title: Migrating MyOrderBox from Deliverect to HubRise.
 What Do I Need to Know?
 position: 2
 layout: documentation
 meta: